Techtonica/curriculum/data-structures/what-is-a-data-structure.md

 ### Common Mistakes / Misconceptions

-[Data structures](https://en.wikipedia.org/wiki/Data_structure) and [data types](https://en.wikipedia.org/wiki/Data_type) are not the same.
+[Data structures](https://en.wikipedia.org/wiki/Data_structure) and [Data Types](https://en.wikipedia.org/wiki/Data_type) are not the same.
 Create an diagram outlining the key functional differences between type and structure.

 ### Check for Understanding

-Using a timer, apprentices will pair up for 10 minutes and quiz each other while reviewing the differences between data types and data structures.
+Using a timer, apprentices will pair up for a total of 30 minutes to quiz each other while reviewing the differences between data types and data structures.
+For this exercise you will set your timer for 15 minutes, after the first 15 minutes are up, you will rotate, and the person who quizzed first will now switch roles.